 I am a manager in the accounts and audit department of Saffery Champness LLP, a mid-tier UK accountancy firm.
 I joined Saffery Champness from university, trained with the firm and have had subsequent promotions to manager level.
-My areas of focus are primarily with landed estates, charities and owner-managed businesses, and I provide a number of services including accounts preparation, audit and VAT compliance.
+My areas of focus are primarily with landed estates, owner-managed businesses and charities, and I provide a number of services including accounts preparation, audit and VAT compliance.

 In my third and fourth years at university, I attended courses on career planning and development.
-These courses were predominantly led by two ex-employees of large, multinational businesses, one of which was a ‘Big Four’ accountancy firm.
-They suggested a number of careers and highlighted accountancy in particular as being a career that could offer a vast array of long-term opportunities.
+These courses were predominantly led by two ex-employees of large, multinational businesses, one of which was a big four accountancy firm.
+They suggested a number of careers and highlighted accountancy in particular as being a career that could offer a vast array of long-term careers and opportunities.
 I took this information and looked at various options, including other professional careers, and thought that accountancy would suit me personally, given that my strongest skills were numerical and analytical.

 I looked around various sources of information (university, accountancy bodies) and gained a deeper understanding of the different careers within accountancy.
 I decided that I wanted to go into practice and thought that mid-tier firms would suit me best, given that I would get exposure to some larger clients but also be a key part of the team, rather than being one of a large number of trainees.

 As a trainee I studied and sat accountancy exams through the Institute of Chartered Accountants of Scotland (ICAS).
 This involved three stages, each of which had its own set of exams:

 The first stage introduces general accounting, auditing, finance and law principles to give you a base understanding of these areas.
 I found these to be quite demanding as there are a lot of key principles to learn over a relatively short three-month period, but they are invaluable for your long-term career.